EternalLearning/eternallearning.github.io/_posts/2021-01-10-miscorrelation-syn-pnr-sta.md

 - Different Settings
 - SPEF: Ensure same spef/rc are loaded in PnR and STA tool, that is , avoid calling extraction to prevent potential RC differences.
 - SDC: Ensure same constraints are used in both tools.
 Incorrect timing constraints are a common cause of mismatch.
+- SIAware is false in innovus and true in tempus also causes miscorrelation.

 ## Debugging timing issues in syn tool
 CASE 1: Instance or net is preserved.